anavarro9731/soap/src/readme.md

 do so.
 Except in cases of small teams, developers should not have access to the config repo.
 If they need to add a custom field to the configs they should ask the owner of the config repo to do so.

-Once the Auth0 integration is active in the config, you then need to consider the following
+Once the Auth0 integration is active in the config, you then need to start the service and run the Health Check.
+THis will sync Auth0 permissions with the permissions in your SecurityInfo.cs file.

+After that consider the following

 #### Authorisation